joehickey/website/content/about.md

 I am a clinical psychologist providing accessible, creative and evidence-based assessment and therapy in London.
 I specialise in working with children, adolescents and families experiencing emotional, behavioural and mental health difficulties.

 I use therapeutic approaches that are supported by research evidence and psychological theory.
-I have training and experience in cognitive behaviour therapy (CBT), behaviour therapy, and narrative, attachment and psychodynamic interventions.
+I have training and experience in interpersonal psychotherapy for adolescents (IPT-A), cognitive behaviour therapy (CBT), behaviour therapy, narrative therapy and attachment-based interventions.

 ## Qualifications and experience